 That’s all we have to report on for now!
 Should this update come to Safari, you shouldn’t be concerned.
 As marketers, your ultimate goal should always be to provide your users with the best possible user experience.
 Implementing the user gesture rule should not result in a loss of new subscribers, and may in fact help you in the long run.

 What are your thoughts on this possible change?
 Is this something you’d like to see on other browsers as well?
 Let us know by sending us a message!

 If you want to get started with Aimtell, go ahead and sign up for our 14-day free trial.

-product feature, Safari, web push notifications.
+product feature, safari, safari technology preview 64 update*, web push notifications.